jenny5-robot/jenny5-html5/README.md

 [https://github.com/jenny5-robot/jenny5-control-module](https://github.com/jenny5-robot/jenny5-control-module)

-Use the following flag for compilation: -DTLS_AMALGAMATION
+Use the following flag for compiling: -DTLS_AMALGAMATION

 On Windows add lws2_32 library to the project.